 The Holy Spirit encouraged us many times in the process to “be strong!”
 We needed crazy amounts of strength and His sustaining and supernatural grace to rebuild this church from the ruins.
 The whole process seemed ridiculous because it was an “impossible” directive and any progress at all seemed to take forever.
 Like Joshua, we were the next generation in that church fulfilling a promise that the previous generation had been assigned to do but could not do.
 And like Joshua, He told us to be strong and to hold on to His clear promise for a spiritual inheritance.
 Like Nehemiah, we had heard the clear word of the Lord to arise and build.
 I believe He is saying the same thing to you.

-❣️Biography: Jennifer Eivaz is a minister and international conference speaker with a heart to equip the church in the supernatural and for raising up passionate and effective prayer.
+Biography: Jennifer Eivaz is a minister and international conference speaker with a heart to equip the church with the supernatural and for raising passionate and effective prayer.
 She is a regular contributor to Charisma Online and The Elijah List, has been featured on several Christian television shows, hosts the popular podcast Take Ten With Jenn, and authored several bestselling books.
-Jennifer and her husband, Ron, co-pastor Harvest Church now meeting in three locations – two campuses in Turlock, California and one campus in Ripon, California – in addition to hosting a thriving online campus.
+Jennifer and her husband, Ron, co-pastor of Harvest Church now meeting in three locations – two campuses in Turlock, California, and one campus in Ripon, California – in addition to hosting a thriving online campus.
 They also have two wonderful children

 or by postal mailing your donation to:

 Harvest Ministries International – P.O.
 Box 1501 Turlock, CA 95381